Persecution of Christians: Current situation (1989 to the present)

 Eleven predominantly Muslim countries are ruled by governments which proclaim that their states are secular.
 "These countries account for nearly 140 million Muslims, or 13.5 percent of the 1 billion Muslims living in predominantly Muslim countries.
 The 11 remaining predominantly Muslim countries have not made any constitutional declaration concerning the Islamic or secular nature of the state, and have not made Islam the official state religion.
 This group of countries, which includes Indonesia, the world's largest Muslim country, accounts for over 250 million Muslims".
-This demonstrates that the majority of the world's Muslim population live in countries that either proclaim the state to be secular, or that make no pronouncements concerning Islam as the official state religion.

 The rise of Hindutva (Hindu nationalism) in India, led by the Bharatiya Janata Party, has seen increasing persecution and violence against Christians.